Vindexus/mcgrules/onemoresong.md

 |2+|2+|2+|3+|
 |4+|4+|4+|4+|

-Put the unused dancers in a face-down pile behind the dancefloor, opposite the Stage.
+Put the unused dancers in a face-down pile behind the dance floor, opposite the Stage.
 This will form the **dancer draw pile**.

 ## Song Deck
 Shuffle the Song cards and place them on the Songs slot on the Stage.